-South Gate Brewery
+South Gate Brewing Company

 South Gate Brewery offers not only epic micro-brews but also amazing food.
-The beer menu rotates frequently with new beer options.
+The craft beer menu rotates frequently with new beer options.

 Do not miss the pretzels!
 My husband loves the Deadwood Porter BBQ Burger with applewood smoked bacon, cheddar, and South Gate Deadwood Porter BBQ Sauce.

-Chef Rob is an amazing chef who can work with any dietary restrictions or allergies and make you a meal you will not forget.
+They have an amazing chef who can work with any dietary restrictions or allergies and make you a meal you will not forget.
 We are always in awe of the meals we enjoy at Erna's.